kubernetes-sigs/alibaba-cloud-csi-driver/docs/README-disk.md

 corresponding PV object gets dynamically created and becomes ready to be used by workloads.

+CSI plugin supports disk snapshot now, you can refer to [disk-snapshot](./README-disksnapshot.md)

 ## Configuration Requirements

 * Secret object with the authentication key for Disk